MKeightley1/WeatherForcastApp/README.md

 <br><b>/api/cities/{id}</b> - search city record by id
 <br><b>/api/weather</b> - retrieve all weather records
 <br><b>/api/weather/{id}</b> - update weather records
-<br><b>/api/weatherUpdateData</b> - //update DB data with weather forcast information from external API
+<br><b>/api/weatherUpdateData</b> - update DB data with weather forcast information from external API

 ## Assumptions made
-1. This is an Australian based city application - limited results to Australian based cities (200+ recorded in json file)
+1. This is an Australian based city application - limited results to Australian based cities (200+ recorded in json file).
-2. The external API for weather forcasts is accurate and reliable
+2. The external API for weather forcasts is accurate and reliable.

 ## Decisions made
-3. As async calls cannot me be locally - I temparily use "fileGetContent PHP" command to get results
+3. As async calls cannot me be locally - I temparily use "fileGetContent PHP" command to get results.
 4. Decided to focus the backend of the application as thats my strong of skill in the task.
-5. Details recorded for weather data needed to be minimal but also useable to the machinary environments
+5. Details recorded for weather data needed to be minimal but also useable to the machinary environments.
-6. Keeping in mind flexability in design and potential daily reporting, decided to store all weather information into the database
+6. Keeping in mind flexability in design and potential daily reporting, decided to store all weather information into the database.
-7. seperated out weather data retrieval from installation is this will need to be used for updates daily.
+7. Seperated out weather data retrieval from installation is this will need to be used for updates daily.

 ## Progress
-1. Communicated application to external API
+1. Communicated application to external API.
-2. Store cities and relevent weather data in db
+2. Store cities and relevent weather data in db.
-3. API endpoint to return all entries
+3. API endpoint to return all entries.

 ## Whats left
 1. React front-end UI
-2. Adding console command to generate reports
+2. Adding console command to generate reports.
-3. filtering results based on selected city
+3. filtering results based on selected city.
-4. Consider more effective error handling
+4. Consider more effective error handling.